ampproject/amphtml/CONTRIBUTING.md

 ## Filing issues

-### Suggestions

-The AMP Project is meant to evolve with feedback.
-The project and its users appreciate your thoughts on ways to improve the design or features.

-To make a suggestion [file an issue](https://github.com/ampproject/amphtml/issues/new).

-If you are suggesting a feature that you are intending to implement, please see the [Contributing features](#contributing-features) section below for next steps.

 ### Bugs

 If you find a bug in AMP, please [file an issue](https://github.com/ampproject/amphtml/issues/new).
 Members of the community are regularly monitoring issues and will try to fix open bugs quickly.